Meta-analysis of mid-p-values: some new results based on the convex order: Main results

 for any non-decreasing function $f$, whenever the expectations exist \citep{shaked07}.
 It is also well known, and in fact true by design, that $R$ is uniformly distributed under the null hypothesis, denoted $R =_{st} U$.
 On the other hand, it is not widely known that, under the null hypothesis, $Q$ is dominated by $U$ in the \emph{convex order}, denoted $Q \leq_{cx} U$.
 One way to write this is \citep[Chapter 3]{shaked07}

 for any \emph{convex} function $h$, whenever the expectations exist.
 We have used the qualifier `widely', because an effective equivalent of equation \eqref{eq:convex} can be found in \citet{hwang2001optimality}.
 However, even there, equation \eqref{eq:convex} is not recognised as a major stochastic order, meaning that some of its importance is missed.
-The present article aims to make more of this connection.

-In a statistical context, it is common to say that the ordinary p-value is \emph{conservative}.
-This is because $\Prob_0(P \leq \alpha) \leq \alpha$ for any $\alpha \in [0,1]$.
-One way to see this is to let $f(x) = \Ind(x \leq \alpha)$ in \eqref{eq:conservative}, where $\Ind$ is the indicator function.
-In words, the evidence against the null hypothesis is at worst understated.
-A drawback of the mid-p-value is that it is not conservative.
-However, the convex order provides a different form of statistical control, restricting the \emph{variability} of $Q$ under the null hypothesis.
-For example, the property directly implies that $Q$ has mean $1/2$ and a variance less than or equal to $1/12$ (the variance of a uniform distribution on the unit interval).

-As well as providing theoretical support for the mid-p-value, the convex order allows substantial gains in performance on some estimation tasks.
-The problem we focus on is combining p-values, that is, combining evidence from different hypothesis tests into one, global measure of significance.
-In some of the scenarios analysed, which are commonly encountered, the use of the ordinary p-value leads to sub-optimal, and even spurious results.
-Unlike any previous study on mid-p-values, our improvements, which are in some cases overwhelming (in both finite and asymptotic scenarios), have an associated false positive rate that is controlled exactly (albeit conservatively).